UNCLASSIFIED (U)

 (7) (U) endorses or espouses terrorist activity or persuades others to endorse or espouse terrorist activity or support a terrorist organization;

-(8) (U) has received military-type training from or on behalf of any organization that, at the time the training was received, was a terrorist organization; or
+(8) (U) has received military-type training from or on behalf of any organization that, when the training was received, was a terrorist organization; or

 (9) (U) is the spouse or child of an applicant who is ineligible, if the activity causing the applicant to be found ineligible occurred within the last 5 years.